Temperature and Respiratory Emergency Department Visits: A Mediation Analysis with Ambient Ozone Exposure: Data

 Daily 8-hour maximum ozone concentrations were estimated using biased-corrected simulations of the Community Multiscale Air Quality Modeling System (CMAQ) at a 12km spatial resolution.
 CMAQ simulations were bias-corrected with observations from the EPA Air Quality System and land use variables \citep{RN24}.
-Similar to the meteorology exposures, we computed daily ZIP code population weighted averages for the study area.
+Similar to the meteorological variables, we computed daily ZIP code population weighted averages for the study area.